From Pup to Hulk: How to Turn Your Pitbull into a Muscular Marvel

 Staffordshire Bull Terrier

-The Staffordshire Bull Terrier has come a long way from its fighting dog past in 19th-century Britain.
-Today, it is a loyal, intelligent, and courageous companion known for its love of children.
-Though it is a purebred dog, you can also find Staffies in shelters and rescue groups.
+The Staffordshire Bull Terrier has evolved significantly from its origins as a fighting dog in 19th-century Britain.
+Nowadays, it’s recognized as a loyal, intelligent, and brave companion, especially known for its fondness towards children.
+While it’s a purebred breed, Staffies can often be found in shelters and rescue organizations.

-Staffies are muscular and agile terriers, standing between 14 to 16 inches and weighing anywhere between 24 to 38 pounds.
-They have short and broad head with pronounced cheek muscles, and their tight-fitting coat comes in various colors.
+Staffies are sturdy and nimble, with heights ranging from 14 to 16 inches and weights between 24 to 38 pounds.
+They feature a short and broad head with noticeable cheek muscles, and their sleek coat is available in a variety of colors.

 Breed Overview: